boncz/PenguinsHockeyAnalysis/README.md

 ## Objective and Scope
 This short analysis will delve into the specifics of the 2016 and 2017 playoff seasons, meticulously examining the contributions of Carl Hagelin, Nick Bonino, and Phil Kessel.

-The project is limited in scope to members of the Pittsburgh Penguins during the 2015-2016 playoff games.
+The project is limited in scope to members of the Pittsburgh Penguins during the 2015-2016 and 2016-2017 seasons' playoff games.

 New to hockey?
 No problem!
 [Click here for everything you need to know about hockey to understand the project.](data_dictionary.md)